SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-09-developing-games-for-cystic-fibrosis-treatment-getting-started-with-fizzyo.markdown

 -
 ### Firmware

-The source and plans for the firmware for the Fizzyo Devices.&nbsp; These will be made available once the Fizzyo devices have made it past medical device testing (a long and costly exercise)
+The source and plans for the firmware for the Fizzyo Devices.
+These will be made available once the Fizzyo devices have made it past medical device testing (a long and costly exercise)

 -
 ### Hardware